holochain/dev-resource-kit/holochain-introduction-for-developers/holochain-brief-introduction.md

 ## The problem

-The Internet is decentralized by design.
-Many services, such as the web and email, have no central points.
-But in order to move through the Internet confidently, we need **trust.** How can you know I am who I say I am, and how can you be sure that I'm acting with integrity?
+In theory, the Internet levels the playing field for all participants.
+Most protocols are built to accommodate a measure of decentralization, and even packets find their own way to their destination.
+But in order to move through the Internet confidently, we need **trust.** How do you know you I'm telling you the truth?

-Centralized services act as proxies of trust.
+In the absence of trust, centralized entities act as guarantors of integrity.
 We may not be able to trust a million anonymous peers, but we can trust these big services to faithfully negotiate our interactions with those peers — **until we can't.** These systems are beginning to show weaknesses that are direct consequences of centralization.

 * **They are more attractive to attackers.**
 * **They leave users vulnerable to service outages.**